Annealing in inference

 Tempering, cooling, Platt scaling…

-Placeholder for a concept that has cropped up a few times of late — informally, this is where we think about changing the “temperature” of the system whose energy is given by a certain (log-)probability density, which ends up meaning that we raise the density to a power, or simply multiply it in log space.
+Placeholder for a concept that has cropped up a few times in my conversations of late — informally, annealing methods are ones in which we think about changing the “temperature” of the system whose energy is given by a certain (log-)probability density, which ends up being the same thing as raising the density to a power, or multiplying the log density by something.
+Other related concepts include cooling densities, tempering, Platt scaling, fractional densities, cold posteriors and some other stuff.

 1 As data weighting